fbeaman/FALL-2019-GAME-2338-001/game_review_three.md

-# Game Review for (GAME TITLE)
+# Game Review for Trials Fusion

 ## Details

 ### Game Title
-The name of the game, subtitle, and the url or information on how to find the game.
+Trials Fusion

 ### Rating
-Insert your rating system.
-Example: I rate games from 1 to 5 stars and I give this game a 3 star rating.
+In a scale of 1 to 10, I give this game a 6.

 ## Summary
-This game is about... this should be at least 3-4 paragraphs summarising the gameplay mechanics of the game.
-You should be answering the who, what, when, where, why, and how of the game itself.
+The game is fairly simple.
+You can ride different types of motorcycles from one end of the map, to the other.
+The goal is just as simple, reach the end of the map.

+From time to time, you can have a challenge set that you must complete.
+Otherwise, there is not outside interference from other players, even when you play against them.
+So, the biggest draw would be trying to best your friends' times.

+There is also the ability to create custom maps.
+However, seeing as there is no need to turn beyond rotating yourself for a better landing, it is mainly down towards being interesting platform and level design.

 ## Final Thoughts
-I like this about the game but didn't like this particular feature.
-This should be at a minimum of one paragraph.
+Ultimately, the game is rather flat being played alone.
+It can provide some entertainment, but the main draw is playing it with friends.
+That being said, it is a solid game, but not really one to be enjoyed for long gaming sessions.

 ## Additional Information
-Links to other reviews or other information you used in this review.
+No additional information available.